magdaarques/varia_jam/README.md

 Olivia Jack is the creator.
 You can listen [podcast.Artist and hackers.
 Ep 10.
 Art tools: Live coding with Hydra](https://www.artistsandhackers.org/hydra) talking about the project.

+Essentially, Hydra takes an input → modifies it → and returns an output.

 We say that hydra is our queer-livevisual-coding.

 ## What Hydra can do?